lokori/docker-devsec-demo/README.md

 In the usual case scanning requires authenticating the test user with some credentials.
 This is not currently easy, but soon will be.
 See [issue at GitHub](https://github.com/Grunny/zap-cli/issues/7).

+## Example log from Travis CI

+For real projects, you would probably want to tune the tools to generate HTML reports or something more readable and host these documents somewhere instead of having a load of stuff within the build server log.
+See [sample Travis CI log](travis-log.txt) as an example.
+Since this is a demo, the findings are reported within the build log, which would be annoying in a real project.

+Mostly this is a matter of tuning the parameters and organizing some hosting for the documents.